-- Draft Revenue and Rating Plan was placed on public exhibition at (26 April 21) Council meeting for a period of 42 days and calling for public submissions; - Community encouraged to engage together with the budget, promoted through local news outlets, social media; e-newsletters, website & councilor listening posts - Hearing of public submissions (9 June 21); and - The final Revenue and Rating Plan was presented to (28 June 21) Council meeting for adoption.
+- Draft Revenue and Rating Plan was placed on public exhibition at (26 April 21) Council meeting for a period of 42 days and calling for public submissions; - Community encouraged to engage together with the budget, promoted through local news outlets, social media; e-newsletters, website & councilor listening posts - Hearing of public submissions (9 June 21); and - The final Revenue and Rating Plan was presented to (28 June 21) Council meeting for adoption. - The revision to the Rating Plan in 2022 was distributed to the community with the Draft Budget on 23 May 2022 and the community were invited to make submissions on the proposed changes.

-During the 42 day community engagement process from 27 April 2021 to 7 June 2021, council received four submissions in relation to rates.
+During the 42 day community engagement process in 2021 council received four submissions in relation to rates.
 Three were in relation to the level of the farm differential and municipal charge and one was in relation to the rates affordability for pensioners and those less well off in the community.
-Following receipt of these submissions there were no changes made to the Revenue and Rating Plan.